firetripod/wasp/README.md

 (defn main [] (cons 1 (cons 2 (cons 3())))) ; retrns a linked list
 ```

+If you think your standard library is out of date, just run `wasp vendor`

 # Drawing

 Using [wasm-module](https://github.com/richardanaya/wasm-module) we can easily draw something to screen.